Ted Hendricks: Baltimore Colts

-Hendricks began his pro football career as a second-round pick of the Baltimore Colts in the 1969 NFL/AFL draft.
+Hendricks began his professional football career as a second-round pick of the Baltimore Colts in the 1969 NFL/AFL draft.
 He was initially listed as a defensive end, which is why he had the unusual number (for a linebacker) of 83.
 After coach Don Shula converted him to linebacker, he entered the starting lineup in the sixth game of his rookie 1969 season, the beginning of 69 consecutive starts with the Colts.
 He made 32 tackles and 2 sacks on the quarterback and knocked down 2 passes and blocked a field goal.

 He played a key role in the Colts' 1970 Super Bowl V-winning season.
 He was the starting strong-side linebacker and recorded 67 tackles and 1-1/2 sacks while intercepting a pass.
 He also recorded 2 blocked kicks and knocked down 5 passes.
 He had the key sack of Oakland Raiders quarterback Daryle Lamonica in the AFC Championship Game, leading the Colts toward the Super Bowl.
 He and fellow linebackers Mike Curtis and Ray May anchored a unit that was one of the NFL's best in defending against the run; which was 102.8 yards per game – 6th in the NFL, and allowing only 6 rushing touchdowns all season (tied with the Los Angeles Rams for second in the NFL).
 They allowed only 234 points, 7th in the NFL.

 He was chosen to the first of four All-Pro selections in 1971 by the Associated Press (AP), Pro Football Writers of America, the Newspaper Enterprise Association (NEA), and Pro Football Weekly.
 He had 63 tackles and picked off 5 passes while batting away 7 passes.
 He also recorded 5 sacks and blocked 2 more kicks.
 He returned a fumble 31 yards for a touchdown.
 The Colts defense was ranked #1 in the NFL in fewest rushing yards allowed and lowest rushing attempt.
 The Colts made the playoffs but did not advance to the Super Bowl, losing to the Miami Dolphins.

 In 1972 Hendricks recorded 99 tackles, 6 sacks, knocked down 7 passes, intercepted two passes and blocked 2 field goals.
 The following season Hendricks made 86 tackles and 4 sacks (bringing his Colt total to 18-1/2) and picked off 3 passes (making his Colt total 11) for 33 yards, while batting away 7 passes for the third consecutive season and blocking a punt.
 He was named second-team All-Pro in both 1972 and 1973 by the NEA, first team All-Conference both years by the AP, and United Press International (UPI) named him first team All-Conference in 1972 and second team All-Conference in 1973.
 In his Colts career, Hendricks intercepted 11 passes, had five fumble recoveries (including one for a touchdown), and unofficially had 347 tackles and 18½ sacks.He played out his option with the Colts who then traded him to the Packers.